 Reason to Believe - e-Commerce range

-A wide range of products helps attract more customers, but comes at a cost.
-You need to more stock and there’s more complexity in the order to delivery system.
+A wide range of products helps attract more customers.
+But there’s a cost.
+You need more stock and the order to delivery system’s more complex.
 Plus, it’s hard to show you have a wider range than competitors.
+How will customers know?

 To prove you’ve a wider range than competitors, you first need to know how big their range is, so you can make a comparison.
 This isn’t always feasible.

 An easier range benefit to prove is offering exclusives.
 Find specific products that only your store sells.
 Rare or limited edition products and one-offs are a great way to differentiate your brand.

 Exclusives makes you unique and more desirable for shoppers, as they can’t get those products elsewhere. (see our advanced e-Commerce techniques article for more on exclusives).